Shigeru Yoshida: Diplomatic career

-During World War II
+During the Pacific War

 Although considered a "hawk" on China, Yoshida was firmly against war with the United States and United Kingdom.
 Despite holding no official positions during World War II, he was active in trying to prevent war with the Allies, and then to try to bring about an early end of the war, allying himself with Prince Fumimaro Konoe.

 Right before the Pacific War began, Yoshida joined Konoe in unsuccessfully attempting to deescalate the situation.
 During the war, Yoshida continued to associate with Konoe in trying to get the government to negotiate a peace with the Allies.
 In April 1945, he was arrested and briefly imprisoned over his association with Prince Konoe.